 “All we have to decide is what to do with the time that is given us.”
 J.R.R.
 Tolkien

 Time is so valuable, and therefore, shouldn’t be wasted.
-However, we need to explicitly teach them what this means, and give them opportunities to practice good time management.
-Teaching our kiddos this skill will serve them well in test-taking scenarios, and it will be critical to their success in life.
+However, we need to be explicitly teaching time management, and giving them opportunities to this new skill.
+Teaching our kiddos this skill through effective modeling will serve them well in test-taking scenarios, and it will be critical to their success in life.